Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-Our algorithms can be efficiently implemented in various network querying models assuming no direct global access to the network.
-In particular, our algorithms can be efficiently implemented in the Jump and Crawl query model \cite{brautbar_kearns10}, making the algorithm suitable for processing large social and information networks.

-In particular, our sublinear algorithm for {\sc Significant PageRanks} could be used in Web search engines, which often need to build a core of web-pages to be later used for web-search.
+{\blue \begin{discussion} While the main contribution of this paper is theoretical, that is, our focus is to design the first nearly optimal, local algorithm for PageRank approximation, we hope our algorithm or its refinements can be useful in practical settings for analyzing large-scale networks.
+For example, our sublinear algorithm for {\sc SignificantPageRanks} could be used in Web search engines, which often need to build a core of Web pages, to be later used for Web search.
 It is desirable that pages in the core have high PageRank values.
-These search engines usually apply crawling to discover new significant pages and add them to the core.
-The property that our sublinear-time algorithms have a natural implementation in the Jump and Crawl model may make them useful in a search engine for selecting pages with high PageRank values to update the current core by using them to replace the existing core pages that have relatively low PageRank values.
-We anticipate that our algorithm for {\sc Significant PageRanks} will be useful for many other network analysis tasks.
+These search engines usually apply crawling to discover new significant pages and insert them to the core to replace existing core pages with relatively low PageRank values.
+As noted already, our algorithms are local and are implementable in various network querying models that assume no direct global access to the network but allow one to generate random out-links of a given node as well as to uniformly at random sample nodes from the network.\ Such an implementation is desirable for processing large social and information networks as in the construction of the core pages for Web search.
+We also anticipate that our algorithm for {\sc SignificantPageRanks} and the multi-scale scheme for its matrix abstraction will be useful for many other network analysis tasks. \end{discussion} }